chef-boneyard/chef-rfc/rfc047-release-process.md

 A text file named VERSION exists at the top of chef git repository which contains the current MAJOR.MINOR version.
 If BUILD is included, it is ignored.
 Maintainers are responsible for increasing MAJOR and MINOR as necessary based on the above specification when merging code to the master branch.

 The VERSION constants, Chef::VERSION and ChefConfig::VERSION are automatically updated by the processes below.
-The full version, i.e. MAJOR.MINOR.BUILD, is stored as light-weight git tags.
+The full version, i.e. MAJOR.MINOR.BUILD, is stored as annotated git tags.

 The following steps will be automated: